Friday, December 27, 2013

 I cleaned out a shoebox full of old birthday, Christmas, and thank-you cards.
 I made sure to keep the really special ones that make me laugh or put a smile on my face.

 It was actually nice to have a reason to do such things as weeding the driveway, unclogging the shower drain, and vacuuming spider webs between the beams in the basement ceiling.
+'Nice' isn't the word that Josh would have used to describe doing so many extra chores around the house, but he was a trooper and didn't complain.

 Day of the Home Visit

-The purpose of the home visit is to make sure that we have a safe home to raise a baby.
-She asked lots of questions to find out if we are emotionally ready for this commitment and have a good support system.
+commitment and have a good support system.
 She wanted to make sure we were prepared for a possible bumpy road ahead.

-At the end of the visit, our case worker assured us that she had no reservations in approving us. (hooray!)
-We’re hoping to get our official approval somewhere around the end of November.
-We are anxiously awaiting this day!
+the visit, our case worker assured us that she had no reservations in approving